-Pediatric Mumps
+Pediatric mumps

-Mumps is an infection caused by a virus and can lead to the saliva glands in the lower cheeks (parotid glands) to swell and puff out.
+Pediatric mumps is an infection caused by a virus and can lead to the saliva glands in the lower cheeks (parotid glands) to swell and puff out.

-What is Pediatric Mumps?
+What is pediatric mumps?

 Once fairly common in the United States, the mumps virus is not frequently diagnosed today due to regular childhood vaccination schedules.
 Mumps mostly affects the parotid glands, which produce saliva and are located below and in front of the ears.
 When not treated, it can also lead to long term complications, like hearing loss.

-What are the signs and symptoms of Pediatric Mumps?
+What are the signs and symptoms of pediatric mumps?

 In many cases, a child with mumps will show no to very little symptoms.
-When they do appear, the signs and symptoms of mumps can include:

 • Aching in the muscles